rayms/rayms.github.io/_posts/drafts/2018-01-13-civil-political-rights.md

 ![27698596140_58e569da23_z.jpg]({{site.baseurl}}/img/27698596140_58e569da23_z.jpg)

-In my last blog post, I took a look at how election observers write about elections when reporting their findings.
-I also mentioned how election observers usually reference international treaties in their reports and assess how  countries fulfill their treaty obligations, for example, by ensuring that all citizens have the right to vote and stand in elections; freedom of association and expression during the campaign; the right to a fair trial and equality before the law; and more.
+In my last blog [post](https://rayms.github.io/2018-01-04-election-observers/), I took a look at how election observers write about elections when reporting their findings.
+In that post, I also mentioned how election observers usually reference international treaties in their reports and assess how  countries fulfill their treaty obligations, for example, by ensuring that all citizens have the right to vote and stand in elections; freedom of association and expression during the campaign; the right to a fair trial and equality before the law; and more.
 The [International Covenant for Civil and Political Rights](http://www.ohchr.org/en/professionalinterest/pages/ccpr.aspx) (ICCPR) governs all of these rights, and 169 countries have ratified the treaty.

 Interestingly, the ICCPR also has what is called an "Optional Protcol" (you can read more about what an Optional Protocol is [here](http://www.un.org/womenwatch/daw/cedaw/protocol/whatis.htm).
 The ICCPR's [Optional Protocol](http://www.ohchr.org/EN/ProfessionalInterest/Pages/OPCCPR1.aspx) is itself a treaty, and countries can opt to ratify it, thereby allowing individuals to complain to the treaty's expert body - [the Human Rights Committee](http://www.ohchr.org/EN/HRBodies/CCPR/Pages/CCPRIndex.aspx) (HRC) - if they believe their rights have been violated by the state in question.
 Eight other treaties have a similar ["complaint mechanism"](http://www.ohchr.org/EN/HRBodies/TBPetitions/Pages/HRTBPetitions.aspx), which is usually monitored by the respective treaty body.

 But how often are complaints made to these expert treaty bodies?
 What kind of rights are being violated, and which countries are the main offenders?
 And how do these bodies rule on the cases brought before them?
-To explore these questions, I started with the ICCPR, since it's the treaty I am most familiar with in my field of work (elections), and I was interested to see if the rights that election observers often tout are also reflected in cases brought to the HRC.
+To explore these questions, I started with the ICCPR, since it's the treaty I am most familiar with given my field of work (elections), and I was interested to see if the rights that election observers often tout are also reflected in cases brought to the HRC.

+It's also important to note that the countries in this analysis are **only those that have ratified the ICCPR's Optional Protocol**.
+Of the 169 countries that have ratified the ICCPR, 78 have not ratified the Optional Protocol.
+This includes countries like the United States, Egypt, Switzerland, the United Kingdom, Ethiopia, China, and others (you find find a full list [here](http://indicators.ohchr.org)).

 # **Getting the data**
-Luckily, the [Centre for Civil and Political Rights](http://ccprcentre.org), an NGO based in Geneva, has an excellent [database](http://ccprcentre.org/database-decisions/) of case-law and briefs for complaints against countries party to the ICCPR's Optional Protcol.
-This database contains has table that has the title of the case (e.g., "Christopher Alger v.
-Australia
-CCPR/C/120/D/2237/2013"), relevant articles of the treaty (eg., "Articles 17, 18"), keywords associated with the case (e.g. "Fair trial," "Privacy," etc.), the date, and the treaty body's ruling, or outcome of the case ("Merits - violation," "Merits - no violation", etc).
+Luckily, the [Centre for Civil and Political Rights](http://ccprcentre.org), an non-governmental oganisation based in Geneva, has an excellent [database](http://ccprcentre.org/database-decisions/) of case-law and briefs for complaints against countries party to the ICCPR's Optional Protcol.
+This database has a table that has the title of the compalint, relevant articles of the treaty, keywords associated with the complaint, the date of the complaint, and the treaty body's ruling, or outcome of the case.

 On the database page, I identified the table with all the information I needed and used ````rvest```` to get scraping.
-(I adapted this code from [Maëlle Salmon's](https://twitter.com/ma_salmon) super [post](http://www.masalmon.eu/2017/10/02/guardian-experience/) about scraping the Guardian, which is a great read!).
+(I adapted the code to scrape from [Maëlle Salmon's](https://twitter.com/ma_salmon) super [post](http://www.masalmon.eu/2017/10/02/guardian-experience/) about scraping the Guardian, which is a great read!).

 ````r
 library(rvest)